What Is WordPress SEO?

 But, pumping out content for the sake of it isn’t going to help anyone.

-What Richard did instead, was put all his time and effort into one ultimate piece of content.
+What Paul did instead, was put all his time and effort into one ultimate piece of content.

 He sent out over 100 emails to SEO experts and bloggers for tips and asked them for the three essential SEO tools.